xando/django-rocket-engine/docs/installation.rst

         'rocket_engine',
     )

-Very list  bit that  needs to  be done  is to  modify settings  to use different    databases   durring    development    process   and    on production.
-Inside settings.py:
+Very list bit that needs to be done is to modify settings.
+Things that need  to  be  done  are  presented in  code  snippet  bellow:

 .. code-block:: python